CVanchieri/CS-ProblemSolvingFrameWork/C-and-Cpp-Debugging-in-VS-Code.md

 ### Compiling in Windows/Cygwin
 We need to complete a few more setup items to be able to compile using the Cygwin Bash terminal.
 We will be able to build programs, but the above build shortcut and problem matcher will not work.  **Please let us know if you have found a workaround!**

-1. We need to install an additional package for Cygwin.
+1. We need to install two additional packages for Cygwin.
 Open cmd.exe as an administrator (not the Cygwin terminal).
 2. Navigate to the directory where you saved the installer.
-3. Run the following command: `setup-x86_64.exe -q -P chere`.
+3. Run the following command: `setup-x86_64.exe -q -P chere -P gdb`.
     *  If this step is not performed, the bash terminal will crash on open in VS Code.
 4. Press `Ctrl + Shift + P` and type in `Open User Settings`.
 Click on the result.
 This will open a file called `User Settings`
 5. Add the following lines to your settings.
 Note that items in this object are comma separated.

 >             "terminal.integrated.shell.windows": "C:\\cygwin64\\bin\\bash.exe",
 >             "terminal.integrated.shellArgs.windows": ["/bin/xhere","/bin/bash"]

 6. Verify that there are no errors indicated by squiggles, then save and close the file.